All about Cardboard Coffins!

 Cardboard is a viable option for both burial and cremation.
 Some crematoriums and funeral directors are wary of using cardboard, mostly because they are not used to it, and feel anxious about using something new.
 However in the case of the major cardboard coffin options in Australia, they have been used thousands of times and have been perfectly workable options.

 Some crematorium operators are concerned that the cardboard could catch on the rollers or injection device.
-That’s why we recommend the Daisybox - it is one smooth piece of cardboard with no glued edges at the bottom.
+That’s why we recommend caskets made of one smooth piece of cardboard with no glued edges at the bottom.

 Another common concern is the amount of ash produced, or the notion that far more fuel is needed to conduct the cremation.
 Of course, it is hard to give a defining answer as there are many types of cremators out there - however, after speaking to the operator of one of Melbourne’s busiest crematoriums, we have been assured that there is adequate combustible material to successfully ignite the deceased, and to successfully complete the cremation without having to use far more fuel.